Riandra4trend/CompfestAIC/Listing Agent Blog.md

 ---

-## The Problem Space: Why Listing Extraction Is Harder Than It Looks
+## Why Listing Extraction Is Harder Than It Seems and How Adaptive Systems Overcome It

 At first glance, extracting listings seems straightforward: find repeated elements on a page, grab their data, move to the next page.
 But modern web architecture has made this deceptively complex.